pankajtakawale/llm-reproducibility-activations/project_report.md

 6. **Activation function effects are architecture-dependent**: Transformers benefit significantly from smooth activations, while LSTMs' internal gating provides intrinsic stability.

-### 10.2 Practical Recommendations

-**For Practitioners:**
-- Use **GELU** as default for transformers (well-balanced, industry standard)
-- Use **SmeLU β=1.0** when reproducibility is critical (high-stakes applications, research)
-- Use **ReLU** for LSTMs (already reproducible, computational efficiency)
-- Always report activation function in reproducibility studies

-**For Researchers:**
-- Consider activation function as independent variable in ablations
-- Use smooth activations to reduce experimental noise
-- Report both accuracy and reproducibility metrics
-- Test with minimum 5 trials per condition (ideally 10+)

-**For Production Systems:**
-- Evaluate reproducibility requirements based on application criticality
-- Accept 3-7% training time cost for 10% reproducibility gain in critical systems
-- Monitor both accuracy and prediction variance in production

 ### 10.3 Contribution to the Field